 5) How to Avoid Getting Stung by a Fattail Scorpion

-There are some easy actions you can take to not get stung by a fattail scorpion.
+There are some easy actions you can take to not get stung by a fattail scorpion, apart from the obvious do not attempt to touch a scorpion.
 Scorpions love windy nights, so be extra careful during those nights:

 - Wear closed safari shoes.
 Your feet are the ones who are in danger, so keep them hidden!